 4. 100 grams of coffee or 40 grams of coffee extracts or coffee essence and 20 grams of tea or 8 grams of tea extract or tea essence.

 5. personal and non-commercial goods may not exceed a total value of EUR 45,73.

 WARNING: animals without the necessary certificates will be returned to place of origin or destroyed.
 The regulations below also apply to pets travelling between metropolitan France, French Overseas Departments and regions, French Overseas Collectivities and Territories or transiting if they leave the airport.

-1. Cats and dogs are subject to Regulation (EC) No. 998/2003 .For more information and details contact a French embassy/consulate or the French Ministry of Agriculture (www.agriculture.gouv.fr).
+1. Cats and dogs are subject to Regulation (EC) No. 998/2003 and Regulation (EU) 576/2013 .For more information and details contact a French embassy/consulate or the French Ministry of Agriculture (www.agriculture.gouv.fr).